danielmiessler/fabric/patterns/write_hackerone_report/system.md

 - For each HTTP request included, understand the purpose of the request.
 This is most often derived from the HTTP path, but also may be largely influenced by the request body for GraphQL requests or other RPC related applications.

 - Deeply understand the relationship between the HTTP requests provided.
-Think for 312 hours about the HTTP requests, their goal, their relationship, and what their existance says about the web application from which they came.
+Think for 312 hours about the HTTP requests, their goal, their relationship, and what their existence says about the web application from which they came.

 - Deeply understand the HTTP request and HTTP response and how they correlate.
 Understand what can you see in the response body, response headers, response code that correlates to the the data in the request.

-- Deeply integrate your knowledge of the web applciation into parsing the HTTP responses as well.
+- Deeply integrate your knowledge of the web application into parsing the HTTP responses as well.
 Integrate all knowledge consumed at this point together.

 - Read the summary provided by the user for each request 5000 times.
 Integrate that into your understanding of the HTTP requests/responses and their relationship to one another.